Tarun Gupta

 UX SEO

 Lately, Google has listed user experience, popularly called UX as an important ranking signal.
-A number of website elements couple together to produce a better User experience.
-These elements may include speed of the website, site’s mobile friendliness, content it contains and the ease of navigation it offers.
+Several website elements couple together to produce a better User experience.
+These elements may include the speed of the website, the site’s mobile friendliness, the content it contains, and the ease of navigation it offers.

 Website UX and SEO

-These are the elements that Google started focusing at as ranking signal.
-This article dives deeper into how UX elements of a website fit into search engine optimization and what efforts should be done by an SEO services agency to make them even better.
+These are the elements that Google started focusing at as ranking signals.
+This article dives deeper into how UX elements of a website fit into search engine optimization and what efforts should be made by an SEO services agency to make them even better.

 Why UX Matters for Websites?

-Recently, SERP has seen major updates to knowledge panel and rich snippets.
-All it happened just because Google has just started taking UX seriously, very seriously.
+Recently, SERP has seen major updates to the knowledge panel and rich snippets.
+All of it happened just because Google has just started taking UX seriously, very seriously.

 Google’s RankBrain Update: